 Copenhagen walking tour map

 To help you on your way, here’s my Copenhagen walking tour map.
-Zoom and scroll on this map to pick out the walking route if necessary.
+Click on this image to pick out the walking route if necessary.

 Now, let’s take a look at the highlights of this Copenhagen walking tour.